djungowski/intellij-unityscript/README.md

 If you don't want to take these steps for every Unity project, add the Jar to the Global Libraries instead of only the Libraries

 ## Using in WebStorm/PhpStorm/*Storm
-1. Download the [repository as zip file](archive/master.zip) (alternatively clonem the repo and omit step 2)
+1. Download the [unityscript-5.5.zip](jar/unityscript-5.5.zip) (alternatively clone the repo and omit step 2)
 2. Extract archive
 3. Make sure that the JavaScript language version is set to ECMAScript 6 (IntelliJ Preferences → Project Settings → JavaScript)
 4. Open Project Settings and navigate to JavaScript → Libraries)